Bitche: History

 Although Bitche was hotly contested by the Germans after the Battle of Wörth during the Franco-Prussian War in 1870, it held out until the war's end.
 A large part of the fortification is built into the red sandstone rock, and was rendered bomb-proof; a supply of water was secured to the garrison by a deep well in the interior.
-Commander of the fortress of Bitche was Louis-Casimir Teyssier.
-After the war, it was given to the German Empire as part of Alsace-Lorraine.
-It was given back to France in 1918.
+The commander of the town's fortress was Louis-Casimir Teyssier.
+After the war, it was given to the German Empire as part of Alsace–Lorraine.
+It was returned to France in 1918, after the First World War.

 The town is near the Maginot Line, into which the citadel was integrated.
-Alsace-Lorraine returned to Germany after the French Campaign in the summer of 1940 and remained under German occupation.
-The training ground at Bitche was utilized by the German Army to form new divisions, for example the 65th Infantry Division formed at Bitche in July 1942.
-Bitche was liberated in December 1944 by Allied troops but was relinquished in the withdrawal forced by the German counteroffensive.
-In March 1945 the U.S. 100th Infantry Division broke through the Maginot Line in the Bitche area and liberated the town for good.
-The attack was a part of Operation Undertone.
+Alsace-Lorraine returned to Germany after the Battle of France in the summer of 1940 and remained under German occupation.
+The training ground at Bitche was utilized by the German Army to form new divisions, for example the 65th Infantry Division in July 1942.
+The town was liberated in December 1944 by Allied troops but was relinquished in a withdrawal forced by the German counteroffensive.
+In March 1945 the U.S. 100th Infantry Division broke through the Maginot Line in the area and liberated the town for good, as part of Operation Undertone.

 After 1945, Bitche became one of the busiest military camps where all parts of the French army manoeuvered.
-Infantry and cavalry also went to Bitche for experimenting with new weapons during the Cold War.
-Special training took place against potential bacteriological attacks from the "EAST" side.
+Infantry and cavalry also went to the town to experiment with new weapons during the Cold War.
+Special training took place against potential bacteriological attacks from the Eastern Bloc.

 Until 1997, military service was compulsory in France.
-Millions of young soldiers had a few days of training in Bitche.
+Millions of soldiers had a few days of training in Bitche.

-On March 19, 2021, the official page of Bitche on Facebook was removed without explanation.
+On 19 March 2021 the official page of Bitche on Facebook was removed without explanation.
 After the incident was reported by media, Facebook restored the page and apologized to the town.

 Population

 International relations

-Bitche has been twinned with Lebach, Saarland, Germany since 1979.
+Bitche has been twinned with Lebach, Saarland, Germany, since 1979.

-The town of Bitche was mentioned in BBC comedy panel game QI, in episode 9 of season 3 (or series "C", as the show refers to the series by letters of the alphabet).
+The town was mentioned in the BBC comedy panel game QI, in episode 9 of season 3 (or series C).
 Bill Bailey commented on the comical nature of seeing a sign "You are now leaving Bitche".

-In 2021 the town's Facebook page was removed and reinstated.